Abstract

 Universitat Pompeu Fabra - Faculty of Economic and Business Sciences

 This paper documents and studies the gender gap in performance among associate lawyers in the United States.
-Unlike most high-skilled professions, the legal profession has widely-used objective methods to measure and reward lawyers’ productivity: the number of hours billed to clients and the amount of new-client revenue generated.
+Unlike other high-skilled professions, the legal profession assesses performance using transparent measures that are widely used and comparable across firms: the number of hours billed to clients and the amount of new client revenue generated.
 We find clear evidence of a gender gap in annual performance with respect to both measures.
-Male lawyers bill ten-percent more hours and bring in more than double the new-client revenue.
-We show that the differential impact across genders in the presence of young children and the differences in aspirations to become a law-firm partner account for a large part of the difference in performance.
-These performance gaps have important consequences for gender gaps in earnings.
-While individual and firm characteristics explain up to 50 percent of earnings gap, the inclusion of performance measures explains most of the remainder.
+Male lawyers bill ten percent more hours and bring in more than twice the new client revenue than do female lawyers.
+We demonstrate that the differential impact across genders in the presence of young children and differences in aspirations to become a law firm partner account for a large share of the difference in performance.
+We also show that accounting for performance has important consequences for gender gaps in lawyers’ earnings and subsequent promotion.
+Whereas individual and firm characteristics explain up to 50 percent of the earnings gap, the inclusion of performance measures explains a substantial share of the remainder.
+Performance measures also explain a sizeable share of the gender gap in promotion.

 Keywords: Performance measures, gender gaps, lawyers